achariam/achariam.github.com/dataviz.md

 People are easily overwhelmed with extraneous details.
 Simplify and reduce what is being presented to what is essential.

 **4. Good data visualization is created with pure data**<br>
 Avoid  utilizing muddy or incomplete sources of data.
-Misleading the audience with false information or lack of clarity is a cardinal sin.
+Misleading the audience with false information or lack of clarity is in poor taste.
 Ultimately, good data visualization enables better decisions and actions.

 **5. Good data visualization is human**<br>
 Parsing large data quantities of data is beyond human perception.
 The goal with any kind of data visualization is to augment and improve human perception.
 Just like a microscope it allows us to explore data within the realm of our understanding.